finnrk/RotSph/example/automatic_rotation/README.md

 the angular part.
 And using a different rotation frame for different $l$-shells should also be valid.

-Whilst in theory we could find the best Eular angles by performing an analytical analysis on the angle dependence of the projection coeffs, due to the normalization factor difference (e.g. https://www.vasp.at/forum/viewtopic.php?t=18618) I'll stick with an exhaust search of all the possible angles.
+Whilst in theory we could find the best Euler angles by performing an analytical analysis on the angle dependence of the projection coeffs, due to the normalization factor difference (e.g. https://www.vasp.at/forum/viewtopic.php?t=18618) I'll stick with an exhaust search of all the possible angles.